 Finally After refilling the aquarium, I added the remaining water from soaking the botanicals for 24h.
 It immediately created dramatic look I was hoping for.
 In the next few days I had to add a small power head and face it up on the water surface to prevent creating a film on the top of the water.
 My goal was also to oxygenate water better which would also rise a ph a little(in theory) so the beneficial bacteria have easier task to jump start filter and substrate.

-Stocking a blackwater aquarium setup
+Stocking a blackwater aquarium setup with freshwater fish

 The tannings can be easily reduced by doing a water change.
 The more botanicals you add the more tannings will be leached into the water.
 You wants to maintain the dramatic look while still being able to enjoy your fish.
 Thinking of stocking this aquarium – I still have some time and I’m assuming it will be cycling quite a while.
 I’ll give it 3-4 weeks.